Bluffton’s best: a weekend itinerary

 Check In At Your Hotel

 No matter the type of trip you’re planning, Bluffton has different types of hotels and accommodations to choose from.
 If you’re traveling with the whole family and looking for options with more than one or two beds, we suggest booking a stay at The Montage Palmetto Bluff for access to their guest homes, cottages, village homes and more.
 If you’re planning a romantic getaway for two, we recommend The Old Town Bluffton Inn for their quaint rooms and fantastic location.

 A big day of sightseeing ahead, first stop, Corner Perk.
 Voted Best Coffee Shop in the Lowcountry for six years in a row, we know you’ll be satisfied with your visit.
 Pop in for the coffee, grab a snack, or stay for brunch and you’ll be fueled-up and ready to hit the road for some tours and sight-seeing in the afternoon.

 If you’re a history buff and you want to really immerse yourself in Bluffton, we recommend dedicating your afternoon to visiting these iconic historic sites:

 Heyward House: We recommend starting here as it’s the official welcome center for the Town of Bluffton.
-Tour this beautiful House Museum, (built by slaves in 1841) while also finding maps and brochures for local businesses along the way.
+Tour this beautiful House Museum, (built in 1841) while also finding maps and brochures for local businesses along the way.
 It’s the perfect introduction to the culture and history of this fair town.